 Store at room temperature (10°C-25°C, 50°F-77°F).
 Keep dry.

 First- and Second-Degree Burns

-Note: The dressing should be inspected frequently for leakage, rolling up of the edges and/or whether any part of the bubble has reached the change indicator.
+The dressing should be inspected frequently for leakage, rolling of the edges and/or whether any part of the bubble has reached the change indicator.
 If any of these occur, the dressing should be changed.
 As wound fluid is absorbed by the dressing, gel formation may be visible through the dressing.
-The dressing should be changed when: clinically indicated, when strikethrough occurs, or up to a maximum of seven days.
+The dressing should be changed when clinically indicated, when strikethrough occurs or a maximum of seven days after application.
 The wound should be cleansed at appropriate intervals.
 Press down gently on the skin and carefully lift one corner of the dressing until it is no longer adhered to the skin.
 Continue until all edges are free.
 Carefully lift away the dressing.